List of DC Comics characters: S: Silver Monkey

 Silver Monkey is the name of two characters appearing in American comic books published by DC Comics.

 First version

 The first Silver Monkey is a martial artist and mercenary who is a member of the Brotherhood of the Monkey Fist.
 He was hired by the Shan Triad.

 Second version

-In "Salvation Run", an unidentified Silver Monkey is seen among the villains on the prison planet.
+In "Salvation Run", an unidentified Silver Monkey is seen among the villains on the prison planet Cygnus 4019.